gmag11/Paperless_ngx_uploader/README.md

 - Enter the server URL (including protocol, e.g., <https://paperless.example.tld>).
 - Enter Paperless‑NGX username and password.
 - Alternatively, if your Paperless‑NGX instance uses OpenID login, you can provide an access token instead of username/password.
-- Tap “Test connection”.
-You’ll see one of:
+- Tap "Test connection".
+You'll see one of:
   - Success: credentials stored, tags fetched.
   - Invalid credentials: check username/password or access token.
   - Unreachable host: verify URL or network.